Antony-SS/Forta-Bot-Practice/challenge_one/README.md

-# Large Tether Transfer Agent
+# Nethermind Bot Deploy and Update Monitor

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects when the Nethermind

 ## Supported Chains